gabrieljumanne/gabrieljumanne/README.md

 - 🌱 I’m currently learning:
                             -Data science by using python.
                             -Machine-learning.
-                            -Java programming language
-                            -Implimentation of API using Java

 - 👯 I’m looking to collaborate on Data Science Field and website development projects